About the Podcast

 SymphonyCast, with host Julie Amacher, is a two-hour weekly radio program featuring a full-length concert by a major orchestra.
 Material is drawn from Europe’s premier symphony orchestras, along with U.S. orchestras such as the Los Angeles Philharmonic, the Nashville Symphony and the Cleveland Orchestra.

-Avital Rabinowitz is the producer for SymphonyCast.
-She is responsible for creating the sound of the show, including choosing music programming and conducting artist interviews.
-In her spare time, she enjoys travel, armchair adventuring, and weightlifting.
+Daniel Nass is the interim producer of SymphonyCast.
+He is responsible for creating the sound of the show, including choosing music programming and conducting artist interviews.
+In his nonproducer life, he is an avid runner and an award-winning composer.

 Michael "Ozzie" Osborne is the Technical Director for SymphonyCast.
 He masters the live and recorded music recordings that are programmed for each SymphonyCast show.
-Michael also enjoys photography, listening to music, and bicycling.
+He also enjoys photography, listening to music, and bicycling.

 Complete playlist information is available for each show.
 Click on a specific episode to access a detailed playlist.